 Students have access to a comprehensive support network, comprising academic supervisors and advisors as well as administrative and welfare professionals.

-The Institute’s Graduate Education Programme is overseen by Dr Ann Kaminski, from student recruitment to thesis submission.
-She is the first port of call for matters that are not project related, such as first year reports, thesis submissions and applying for intermission.
+The Institute’s Postgraduate Education Programme is overseen by Dr Ann Kaminski, from student recruitment to thesis submission.
+She is the first port of call for matters that are not project-related, such as First Year Reports, thesis submissions and applying for intermission.

 All students at the University of Cambridge have a College Tutor who has general oversight of student welfare, with regard to academic, administrative, and pastoral care.